-- Their own GP. - The Samaritans Telephone: 116 123
+- Their own GP.

+- The Samaritans Telephone: 116 123

-• NSPCC HELPLINE Telephone: 0808 800 5000 (not just there for children)
+- NSPCC HELPLINE Telephone: 0808 800 5000

 The DSL and Safeguarding Governor will take responsibility for updating this policy and informing all staff and the Governing Body of key changes.

 Appendix A: Signs and Indicators of Abuse: